Monitoring your health throughout each decade.

 The daily grind of being a mum can be chaotic.
-We have never-ending to-do lists, are constantly juggling schedules and social calendars, and work hard to keep our families healthy.
-The sad truth is often times our own health routine can get put on the back burner.
+There are never-ending to-do lists, constantly juggling schedules and social calendars, plus working hard to keep our families healthy.
+The truth is, often our own health routine can get put on the back burner as a result of putting everyone else first.
 It’s important to remember, however, that taking charge of your health through regular check-ups can address potential health issues before they become a problem.
-To help you be your best self, we put together a list of some important health checks for mamas in their 30s, 40s and 50s to stay in tip top shape.
+To help you be your best self, we put together a list of some important women’s health checks for your 30s, 40s and 50s, to stay in tip-top shape.

 Full Gynecological Check

 This blood test checks your level of TSH (thyroid-stimulating hormone).
-High TSH levels can mean you have an under-active thyroid (hypothyroidism), which is often linked to weight gain, fatigue, dry skin, and brittle nails.
-Low TSH levels associated with an overactive thyroid (hyperthyroidism) are linked to symptoms such as a fast pulse, insomnia, and weight loss that can’t be attributed to diet or activity changes.
+High TSH levels can mean you have an under-active thyroid (hypothyroidism), which is a frequent complaint in women’s health (more so than in men) and is often linked to weight gain, fatigue, dry skin and brittle nails.
+Low TSH levels associated with an overactive thyroid (hyperthyroidism) are linked to symptoms such as a fast pulse, insomnia and weight loss that can’t be attributed to diet or activity changes.

-The American Thyroid Association reccomends screening to start at age 35 and then every five years thereafter.
+The American Thyroid Association recommends screening to start at age 35 and then every five years thereafter.
 If you have a family history of this disease, however, it’s recommended to start testing even earlier.
-If you start to notice symptoms at any age, it’s recommended to get checked out immediately.
+If you start to notice symptoms at any age though, it’s best to get checked out immediately.
 A thyroid problem is treatable and can be temporary.
-Up to 10% of women develop one after giving birth, which is often mistaken for post partum depression.
-If youre pregnant, chat to your GP about getting tested after the delivery of your baby.
+Up to 10% of women develop one after giving birth, which is often mistaken for postpartum depression.
+If you’re pregnant, chat to your GP about getting tested after the delivery of your baby.

-A mammogram is an X-ray of the breasts which screens for cancer.
+Mammogram is an X-ray of the breasts which screens for cancer and is one aspect of women’s health check that you most likely won’t have experienced until now.
 There are two types: film and digital.
-Both are effective for spotting tumors, but research shows that digital mammography is significantly better if you are under the age of 50 or have very dense breasts, according to the National Cancer Institute.
-A mammogram is essential for picking up smaller tumors that are likely to be in a more treatable stage.
+Both are effective for spotting tumours, but research shows that digital mammography is significantly better if you are under the age of 50 or have very dense breasts, according to the National Cancer Institute.
+A mammogram is essential for picking up smaller tumours that are likely to be in a more treatable stage.
 Early detection and treatment can help prevent the spread of the disease and increase your odds of recovery.
 It’s recommended that women have this check-up annually starting at age 40.
 However if your sister or mother was diagnosed with breast cancer, then it is advised you get tested five to 10 years earlier than the age in which she was diagnosed.

 Diabetes blood testing is recommended to start at age 45 and then every three years thereafter.
 If you are overweight, have high blood pressure or cholesterol, smoke, or have a family history of diabetes, you should talk to your doctor earlier and receive regular check-ups more frequently (every one to two years).
 Your risk factor for diabetes can be significantly lowered through diet and regular exercise.